xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 | 2019 | 74,613 | 15,283 | -798 | 34,508 | 9,125 | 2,469 | 40,105 | 6,158 | -3,267 |
 | 2020 | 91,133 | 16,520 | 1,237 | 4,4876 | 10,368 | 1,243 | 46,257 | 6,152 | -6 |

 More particularly, we will pay attention to the /48 prefixes and their progression.

 IPv6/48 growth trend: The "growth increase" varies from +458 to +2,469 during the last 5 years.
-Let’s take the highest number for the projection, rounded to +2500.
+Conclusion: Let’s take the highest number for the projection, rounded to +2500.

-non IPv6/48 growth trend: The “growth” varies from 2,997 to 9,425 but with a majority of the years around 6,000.
-For this one, we will take a totaly arbitrary growth of 6,000 new IPv6 prefixes (non /48) per year.
+Non IPv6/48 growth trend: The “growth” varies from 2,997 to 9,425 but with a majority of the years around 6,000.
+Conclusion: For this one, we will take a totaly arbitrary growth of 6,000 new IPv6 prefixes (non /48) per year.

 The results of this projection are the following: